Edgar Bronfman Jr.: Seagram Company

-In December 2001, Bronfman announced he was stepping down from an executive capacity at Vivendi Universal, but remaining as vice chair of the board.
+In December 2001, Bronfman announced he was stepping down from his executive role at Vivendi Universal, but remaining as vice chair of the board.

 In 2002, Bronfman joined private investment firm Accretive LLC as General Partner.
 The firm focuses on conducting deep market research and hand-selecting firms to back.
 Among its past projects are Accretive Health and Fandango (ticket service).
 Companies it currently backs include human resources firm AlphaStaff and small-business insurance company Insureon.

 Warner Music Group

 On February 27, 2004, Bronfman finalized the acquisition of Warner Music Group (WMG) from Time Warner with equity partners Thomas H. Lee Partners and Bain Capital for $2.6 billion.
 He was chairman and CEO of the music company for the following seven years.
 WMG held an initial public offering of stock in 2005 (NYSE: WMG), and was the only standalone major music company to be publicly traded.
 While the stock has fallen from a high in 2005 of over $30 per share, the company has nonetheless produced double-digit growth in its digital business, increased its market share, and delivered stable revenue performance despite a drastic music industry decline during the same period.
 In 2008, The New York Times reported that WMG's Atlantic Records became the first major record label to generate more than half of its music sales in the U.S. from digital products.

-In May, 2011, WMG and Bronfman announced the company's sale to Access Industries for US$3.3 billion cash.
+In May, 2011, WMG and Bronfman announced the company's sale to Access Industries for US$3.3 billion in cash.
 Access is controlled by Soviet-born billionaire Len Blavatnik, a former board member and still-substantial shareholder of WMG at the time of the purchase announcement.
 The sale, coming after a three-month bidding process, "serves the best interests of stockholders as well as the best interests of music fans, our recording artists and songwriters, and the wonderful people of this company," according to a statement released by Bronfman.
 CEO Bronfman would continue in his post in the transaction, though further job cuts were also foreseen.
 The investment group which has owned the company since 2004 was said to have received a positive return on its investment.

 In August 2011, Bronfman became Chairman of Warner Music and Stephen Cooper became CEO.
 He stepped down as chairman on January 31, 2012.
 In February 2017, it was reported that Meredith Corp. and a group of investors led by Bronfman Jr. were considering pursuing Time Inc. On November 26, 2017, it was announced that Meredith Corporation would acquire Time Inc. in a $2.8 billion deal.

 Bronfman is currently the chairman of Endeavor, an international non-profit development organisation that supports entrepreneurs.